You Can't Be in a Rom-Com with Your Childhood Friends!: Characters

+Yonosuke's childhood friend.
+She is an ace of track and field.
+Yonosuke mistakes her for a boy during childhood due to her tomboyish appearance.

 Media

 Manga

-Written and illustrated by Shinya Misu, You Can't Be in a Rom-Com with Your Childhood Friends! began serialization on Kodansha's Magazine Pocket website on March 22, 2022.
-The series' chapters have been collected into eighteen tankōbon volumes as of November 2025.
+Written and illustrated by Shinya Misu, You Can't Be in a Rom-Com with Your Childhood Friends! was serialized on Kodansha's Magazine Pocket website from March 22, 2022 to June 2, 2026.
+The series' chapters have been collected into twenty-one tankōbon volumes released from August 9, 2022 to July 9, 2026.

+In November 2025, the series was added to Kodansha's K Manga service.